-Here are additional examples to give you an idea of where they belong on the spectrum.
+Here's additional examples just to give you an idea of where they belong.
 We can use this to show how the identity approach changed between games in the same franchise.
 Dead Space, for example, which added a voice to Isaac in DS2 and moved him to the vehicle end of the spectrum.
-Or Resistance, where the team also changed the approach between game #1 and game #2.
+Or Resistance, which also changed their approach between game #1 and game #2.

 This even works in other genres, like Rock Band.
 The main Rock Band games are all about creating your own "rockhood", while Rock Band Beatles is all about experiencing what it's like to have been the Beatles.
-Guitar Hero also lives on this vehicle side of the spectrum, focusing much more on collecting and playing with established rock stars, rather than your own avatar.
+Guitar Hero also lives on this vehicle side of the spectrum, leaning much more on collection and playing with established rock stars, rather than your own avatar.